arenaxr/arena-docs/content/python/animations.md

 ```

 ### Animation vs AnimationMixer
-AnimationMixer are special animations specific to a 3D model.
-These can be run the same way as regular animations.
+`AnimationMixer`s are special animations specific to a 3D model.
+These can be run the same way as regular `Animation`s.
 See [here](https://github.com/n5ro/aframe-extras/tree/master/src/loaders#animation).
 ```python
 xr_logo.dispatch_animation(